Chilean wine: Central Valley Region

 Although European vines have been growing in the Curicó area since the mid-1800s, the modern wine production in Curicó began in the late 1970s when Spanish wine maker Miguel Torres decided to explore the capabilities of this area, bringing new technologies such as stainless steel tanks that are now very common in Chilean wine industry.
 Torres’ endeavour encouraged foreign investment which led to increased plantings and exploration of suitable grape varieties for the area.
-Today Curicó Valley is today one of the most productive wine regions in Chile.

 The valley's climate is varied.
 The eastern part near the Andes is cooler than the western side due to the breezes coming down from the mountains, and most of the biggest producers are located in this area of Curicó and in Molina.
 At the western end, the coastal range protects the valley from the ocean influence.

 Curicó Valley is planted with more grape varieties than anywhere else in Chile, but the dominant varieties are Cabernet Sauvignon and Sauvignon blanc.
 Curicó may have yet to produce a Cabernet Sauvignon to rival Maipo's red wines and its Sauvignon blanc still does not match the fresh, complex style found in Casablanca, but the valley is one of Chile's workhorse regions and its output is consistent and reliable.